In Atlanta, underdog Andre Dickens rises to mayor's office

 “I kind of thought in the initial stages of the campaign, that maybe the message ought to be privately communicated that ‘You know, we love you, but it might not be your turn yet,'" said Harvey Newman, an emeritus professor of urban policy at Georgia State University.
 "He surprised me by his showing in the general by just stepping up and beating Kasim soundly.
 That was remarkable.
 He did it with south side of Atlanta votes, which used to be Kasim’s stronghold.
 And then he built on that coalition.”

-The son a single mother who never finished high school, Dickens made the jump to an engineering degree at the elite Georgia Tech and later earned a master’s degree in public administration at Georgia State University.
-Dickens is a Baptist deacon in his boyhood church and has one daughter with his former wife.
+The son a single mother, Dickens made the jump to an engineering degree at the elite Georgia Tech and later earned a master’s degree in public administration at Georgia State University.
+Dickens is a Baptist deacon at church he helped found and has one daughter with his former wife.

 The 47-year-old Dickens has long had his sights set on the city's top office, recounting Tuesday a dispute between him and his mother Sylvia about when he first announced his ambition.

-Note: This story has corrected errors that said Andre Dickens’ mother did not graduate from high school and how long he has been attending his church.